Missing dog found 1,600 miles away from California home

 A woman in the rural town of Louisburg, Kansas found Zeppelin on her property, took him in her home for the night and took him to a veterinarian’s office the next morning.
 It’s unknown how Zeppelin ended up in Kansas, but the veterinarian clinic discovered through his microchip that he was miles away from home.

-Before he went missing, O’Neil said Zeppelin would go to an area near her house that was full of construction workers.
+Before he went missing, O’Neill said Zeppelin would go to an area near her house that was full of construction workers.
 Those workers would often give him food, water and treats.
-O’Neil said she would either pick up Zeppelin or he’ll return home on his own.
+O’Neill said she would either pick up Zeppelin or he’d return home on his own.
 One day, Zeppelin was nowhere to be found.

-The night before she got the call from the veterinarian’s office in Kansas, O’Neil said she drove by the area he was last seen, wishing for him to come home.
+The night before she got the call from the veterinarian’s office in Kansas, O’Neill said she drove by the area he was last seen, wishing for him to come home.

-O’Neil owned Zeppelin for 18 months prior to him going missing.
-Zepplin is about three years old.
+O’Neill owned Zeppelin for 18 months prior to him going missing.
+Zeppelin is about 3 years old.
 She named her beloved dog after the band Led Zeppelin.

 Zeppelin began his trip back home from Kansas on Sunday.
 He is being driven back to West Sacramento by a woman named Mary Hastings, who volunteered to take him back home after she visited her daughter in Kansas.